Characterizing Positively Invariant Sets: Inductive and Topological Methods: Introduction

+\paragraph{Contributions} This article presents a self-contained development of two characterizations of positively invariant sets of continuous systems (in Theorem~\ref{thm:lzz} and Theorem~\ref{thm:char}).
+In the case of semi-algebraic sets and polynomial ODEs, the two characterizations lend themselves to two alternative decision procedures for checking set positive invariance, both of which are described in detail.

+Section~\ref{sec:realinduction} is entirely devoted to the first characterization (Theorem~\ref{thm:lzz}), which relies on the concept of \emph{inward sets}~\cite[see][Def.
+9.4]{DBLP:books/sp/17/ZWZ2017} and is very closely related to a theorem~\cite[Thm.
+9.1]{DBLP:books/sp/17/ZWZ2017} which originally appeared in~\citep{DBLP:conf/emsoft/LiuZZ11}; we show how \emph{real induction}, via equivalent, yet subtly different formulations, can be used to give clean proofs of this known result and of Theorem~\ref{thm:lzz}.
+The section then describes a robust implementation of the associated decision procedure (\LZZ, after Liu, Zhan and Zhao), along with our improvements to the original method.

-\paragraph{Contributions} This article presents a self-contained development of two alternative characterizations of positively invariant sets of continuous systems: one based on the \emph{real induction principle} (described in Section~\ref{sec:realinduction}), and an alternative (and to the authors' knowledge yet unpublished) \emph{topological} characterization (in Section~\ref{sec:topology}) which is based on the notion of \emph{exit sets}~\cite{conley}.
-In the case of semi-algebraic sets and polynomial ODEs, the two characterizations lend themselves to two alternative decision procedures for checking positive set invariance, both of which are described in detail.
-Section~\ref{sec:complexity} presents a new algorithm that exploits concepts from both characterizations in order to more efficiently decide positive invariance of semi-algebraic sets that are described by formulas with non-trivial Boolean structure.
-The procedure works by splitting the problem into simpler sub-problems that are faster to check, reminiscent of divide-and-conquer algorithms.
+Section~\ref{sec:topology} presents the second characterization (Theorem~\ref{thm:char}), which is based on Conley's notion of \emph{exit sets}~\citep{conley}.
+We give a direct proof for this new result while formally establishing the relationship between exit sets and inward sets.
+Section~\ref{sec:complexity} presents a new algorithm (\ExitSet, which stands for \emph{Exit Set Emptiness}) that can more efficiently decide positive invariance of semi-algebraic sets described by formulas with non-trivial Boolean structure.
+The procedure works by splitting the problem into simpler sub-problems that are easier to check, reminiscent of divide-and-conquer algorithms.

+Our implementations of the two decision procedures $\LZZ{}$ and $\ExitSet{}$ are empirically evaluated on a number of positive invariance checking problems where semi-algebraic sets are described by non-atomic formulas in Section~\ref{sec:ex}, with \ExitSet{} exhibiting substantially better performance.